-Corn is native to Central Americas which later introduced to the rest of the world through Spanish explorers.
-Genetically, sweet corn differs from the field corn by mutation at the sugary (su) locus.
+Corn is native to the Central Americas which then introduced to the rest of the world through Spanish explorers.
+Sweetcorn differs genetically from the field maize by mutation at the sugary (su) locus.

 Corn grows to about 7-10 feet in height.
 It grows quickly under sunny, fertile, and well-drained soil supplanted with good moisture conditions.
 Each plant bears about 2-6, long husked "ears" filled with rows of tooth-like seeds arranged around a central woody core (cob).
 Optimum pollination is essential for full kernel development.

 Several different sweet corn cultivars with variations in their sweetness, color, and maturation are grown keeping in mind local and regional demands.
 Most farmers opt for crops that attribute superior eating and keeping quality and high yields.
 Examples include Standard (su), Sugary Extender (se), Supersweet (sh2), Synergistic (sy), and Augmented Supersweet.
 Depending on the cultivar type, the crop can be ready for harvesting in 65-90 days.
 Harvesting is done when the free end (silk end) of the ear is full, its silk has turned brown, and its kernels are firm but in the milky stage.
 Often, farmers check the kernels by pricking them with their thumbnail to ascertain harvest timing.